Banana fritter: Malaysia and Singapore

+Myanmar

+A dish of banana fritter cooked in thick, spicy fish sause and served with rice is claimed to have been a favourite dish of the former royal family of Myanmar.

 Philippines

 There are numerous fried banana dishes in Philippines.
 They are almost always made from saba bananas, a native cooking banana that is widely used in Filipino cuisine.
 Pritong saging are fried saba bananas (without batter) usually served with sugar or syrup.
 Bananas cooked with batter are a different dish known as maruya, which are more commonly made mashed or sliced very thinly and spread into a fan shape.
 However, the most common Filipino street food dishes made from banana are banana cue and turon.
 Banana cue are fried bananas coated with caramelized sugar and served on skewers; while turon is a type of fried dessert lumpia unique to the Philippines and is cooked in a crepe wrapper.

 Thailand

 Kluai khaek (กล้วยแขก, [klûa̯j kʰɛ̀ːk]), sometimes called kluai thot (กล้วยทอด, [klûa̯j tʰɔ̂ːt]), is a popular Thai street snack.
 Kluai khaek is made from fried, floured banana commonly topped with white sesame.

 For the word kluai in Thai means "banana" and khaek literally means "guest" and is a colloquialism used for Indians, Muslims or Hindus.
 Assumed that the reason it was called, probably because it was adapted from the recipe of those people.

 At present, it can be considered as street food that is easily found in general street stalls.
 Often sold with other types of snacks that have similar characteristics, such as khanom khai nok kratha, khao mao thot, fried taro, etc.

-An area famous for kluai khaek in Bangkok is Nang Loeng, Pom Prap Sattru Phai District.
+An area famous for kluai khaek in Bangkok is around Lan Luang Intersection to Chakkraphatdi Phong Intersection, where it is referred to as Nang Loeng in the Pom Prap Sattru Phai District.
 Here, there are many kluai khaek shops.
 The sellers will dress with aprons different colours vary according to each shop.
 They will carry banana bag, walk down the street and sell to those who drive through the streets and intersections in this area.
-In February 2018, Bangkok Metropolitan Administration (BMA) has banned this type of trade.
+In February 2018, Bangkok Metropolitan Administration (BMA) has banned this type of trade from being sold on the streets.